 The control surfaces are all molded in the neutral position and the fabric detail is only slightly over done.
 The wing tips are separate parts so as to allow building either a standard or clipped wing version.
 The cockpit is nicely appointed.
 There is structural detail molded into the side walls and the only ejector pin marks should be out of visual range once the fuselage is closed up.
 There are about 14 parts to make up the interior so it should look quite nice for the scale.
 The control panel has nice raised detail but no decal is supplied.
 No seat belts or harness are supplied but a reasonably detailed figure is provided.
 Two different windscreens are provided as well as two different canopies depending on which choice of markings you chose.

-propeller is made up with separate blades but they are keyed to make
+made up with separate blades but they are keyed to make assembly easy.

-assembly easy.
-Some what unusual for Tamiya there is no polycap
+Some what unusual for Tamiya there is no polycap provided for

-provided for attaching the propeller.
-The landing gear provides
+attaching the propeller.
+The landing gear provides separate hubs to

-separate hubs to make painting easier and the tires have the
+make painting easier and the tires have the manufacturers name molding

 The clear parts are reasonably thin and clear but do show some optical distortion.